martinsilha/astro-cloudflare-pages-headers/README.md

 yarn test
 ```

+### Testing Your Header Configuration

+[MDN Observatory](https://observatory.mozilla.org/) is a great tool for testing your headers.
+You can use it to [test your headers locally](https://github.com/mdn/mdn-http-observatory/) or after deploying to Cloudflare Pages.

 ## Contributing

 Contributions and improvements are welcome.
 Feel free to open issues or submit pull requests on the repository.